-The authorized officer will determine whether to implement management actions to achieve management objectives of maintaining population size within the established AML and protect the range from deterioration resulting from excess wild horse population.
-The authorized officer's decision is limited to the need to remove excess wild horses and to implement fertility control and/or sex ratio adjustments to achieve and maintain population size within AML.
-It would not set or adjust AML, nor would it adjust livestock use, as these were set through previous decisions.
+The authorized officer will determine whether to implement management actions in order to meet the management objectives of achieving and maintaining the established low AML and protecting the range from further deterioration resulting from the current excess wild horse population.
+The authorized officer's decision is limited to the need to remove excess wild horses and implement some form of population growth suppression.
+It would not set or adjust AML nor would it adjust livestock use, as these were established through previous activity level and RMP decisions.